Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 15. Erawan Museum

-If you decide to check out Mueang Boran, make sure to pay a visit to the nearby Erawan Museum.
 Its three-headed elephant will take your breath away and the architecture inside is equally as impressive!

 Observatories